geudde/attic-chest/pages/02.season-1/05.meeting-05/14.eleanor/docs.md

 If the stars in square or trine,
 From th’ethereal chrystalline
 Tell that heavens decrees design
-Me the Elm and she the Vine
+Me the elm and she the vine
 Bending then at beauty’s shrine
 I till health and life decline
 Will fondly love my Valentine.